 Cullen Montgomery Baker was a mean, cold-blooded, and ruthless killer who left a long trail of bodies across the American Frontier.
-A Confederate guerrilla during the Civil War, he didn’t want to give up the fight once the war was over, and afterward ambushed reconstructionists, killed former slaves, and generally terrorized the states of Texas and Arkansas for four years.
+A Confederate guerrilla during the Civil War, he didn’t want to give up the fight once the war was over.
+Afterward, he ambushed reconstructionists, killed former slaves, and generally terrorized the states of Texas and Arkansas for four years.

-Baker was born in Weakley County, Tennessee on June 22, 1835, to John Baker and his wife Elizabeth.
+Baker was born in Weakley County, Tennessee, on June 22, 1835, to John Baker and his wife, Elizabeth.
 His father was an honest but poor farmer who also owned cattle.
 Soon after he was born, the family moved to Clarksville, Arkansas.
-After just a few years, the family moved again to Texas in 1839 where they eventually settled in Davis County.
+After just a few years, the family moved to Texas in 1839, eventually settling in Davis County.
 There, his father received a land grant of 640 acres.
-Though they had received the acreage, the family was still poor and because of his homespun trousers and bare feet, Cullen was teased by students at school.
+Though they had received the acreage, the family was still poor, and because of his homespun trousers and bare feet, Cullen was teased by students at school.
 Though he was a slender and withdrawn youth, he began to fight back.
-He also obtained an old pistol and rusty, but workable, rifle and began to practice with both weapons until he was very proficient.
+He also obtained an old pistol and rusty but workable rifle and began to practice with both weapons until he was very proficient.

-He took his first drink of whiskey when he was just 15-years-old and began to challenge both boys and men who annoyed him, to “go for your guns.”
-It wasn’t long before he was spending much of his time in saloons, where his quick temper got him into a number of brawls.
+He took his first drink of whiskey when he was just 15 years old and began to challenge both boys and men who annoyed him to “go for your guns.”
+It wasn’t long before he spent much of his time in saloons, where his quick temper got him into several brawls.
 He was generally described as a hard drinker, a braggart, quarrelsome, and mean-spirited.
 During one fight, he was knocked unconscious by a man named Morgan Culp, who hit him in the head with a tomahawk.
 This incident seemingly calmed his temper for a little while, but it wouldn’t last.

-Some weeks later, on January 11, 1854, still wearing a head bandage, Baker married 17-year-old Martha Jane Petty and settled down to a quiet life of farming.
-But he tired of this routine and just eight months later he was back to his old ways.
-One night when he was out drinking, he became involved in a verbal altercation with a youth named Stallcup.
+Some weeks later, on January 11, 1854, still wearing a head bandage, Baker married 17-year-old Martha Jane Petty and settled down to a quiet farming life.
+But he was tired of this routine and was back to his old ways just eight months later.
+One night, when he was out drinking, he became involved in a verbal altercation with a youth named Stallcup.
 As the discussion devolved, Baker became enraged, grabbed a whip, and beat the boy to near death.
-Baker was then charged with the crime and he confronted one of the witnesses, Wesley Bailey, at his home, shot him in both legs with a shotgun, and left him lying in front of his house.
+Baker was then charged with the crime, and he confronted one of the witnesses, Wesley Bailey, at his home, shot him in both legs with a shotgun, and left him lying in front of his house.
 Bailey died a few days later.
-Before Baker could be arrested for the murder, he fled to Perry County, Arkansas, where he stayed with his mother’s brother, Thomas Young for almost two years.
+Before Baker could be arrested for the murder, he fled to Perry County, Arkansas, where he stayed with his mother’s brother, Thomas Young, for almost two years.

-While he was there he stabbed a man named Wartham to death in an argument about horses in 1856 and afterward fled back to Texas.
+While there, he stabbed a man named Wartham to death in an argument about horses in 1856 and fled back to Texas.
 But he soon returned to Arkansas when he learned he was still wanted to face murder charges in the killing of Bailey.
-While he was gone, his wife Martha gave birth to a baby girl, Louisa Jane on May 24, 1857.
-The next year, he briefly returned to Texas to retrieve his wife and daughter.
-His wife died on July 2, 1860, and Baker took their child to Sulphur County, Texas and left her there with his in-laws.
+While he was gone, his wife Martha gave birth to a baby girl, Louisa Jane, on May 24, 1857.
+The following year, he briefly returned to Texas to retrieve his wife and daughter.
+His wife died on July 2, 1860, and Baker took their child to Sulphur County, Texas, leaving her with his in-laws.
 He never saw his daughter again.

-In November 1861 he joined Company G of Morgan’s Regimental Cavalry to fight in the Confederate Army.
-In July 1862, he married for a second time to Martha Foster, who was unaware that he was wanted for murder.
-His name is on the muster roll for September-October 1862, and he received pay through August 31, but he is designated a deserter on January 10, 1863.
+In November 1861, he joined Company G of Morgan’s Regimental Cavalry to fight in the Confederate Army.
+In July 1862, he married for a second time to Martha Foster, who was unaware he was wanted for murder.
+His name is on the muster roll for September-October 1862, and he received pay through August 31, but he was designated a deserter on January 10, 1863.

-He then joined a group of guerillas called the “Independent Rangers” who were loosely associated with the Confederate Home Guard.
-Their objective was to pursue and capture deserters from the Confederate Army, but instead, they took advantage of most of the men being away at war and committed atrocities of intimidation, rape, theft, and violence.
+He then joined a group of guerillas called the “Independent Rangers,” loosely associated with the Confederate Home Guard.
+Their objective was to pursue and capture deserters from the Confederate Army.
+Instead, they took advantage of most of the men being away at war and committed atrocities of intimidation, rape, theft, and violence.
 Any man who had property was considered an enemy and was declared to be a Union man.
-The depredations in some areas became so bad that everyone who could, left the area.
+The depredations in some areas became so bad that everyone who could left the area.

 In November 1864, a small band of mostly old men, women, and children wished to flee from the turmoil and started west with their teams and valuables.
-However, as they were crossing the Saline River in the Ouachita Mountains, they were overtaken by Cullen Baker and the Independent Rangers.
+However, as they crossed the Saline River in the Ouachita Mountains, they were overtaken by Cullen Baker and the Independent Rangers.
 Allegedly, Baker and his men considered their attempt to flee as “unpatriotic,” but, in reality, they needed little reason to harass them.
 When the settler band refused to return, Baker drew his pistol and shot and killed the band’s leader.
-He then assured the rest of the group that he would not kill anyone else if they would agree to return to their homes.
-But, after the remaining settlers came back to Baker’s side of the river, he quickly led his “Rangers” in shooting and killing nine other men and stole any valuables.
+He then assured the rest of the group that he would not kill anyone else if they agreed to return to their homes.
+But, after the remaining settlers returned to Baker’s side of the river, he quickly led his “Rangers” in shooting and killing nine other men and stealing any valuables.
 The event became known locally as the Massacre of Saline.

 Afterward, the local citizens had had enough and began active preparations to annihilate the murderous gang.
 However, when the ruffians got word of this, they fled with their booty and the many horses and mules they had stolen.

-At the end of 1864, Baker was in a saloon wearing a Confederate hat in Spanish Bluffs, Arkansas when he was approached by four African American Union soldiers who asked for identification.
-Baker turned to face them with his pistol drawn, shooting and killing a sergeant and the three other soldiers.
+At the end of 1864, Baker was in a saloon wearing a Confederate hat in Spanish Bluffs, Arkansas, when he was approached by four African American Union soldiers who asked for identification.
+With his pistol drawn, Baker turned to face them, shooting and killing a sergeant and the three other soldiers.